BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Silent payments introduce a new technical model that separates payment information based on its purpose.

-Here are the main components of this new model:
+Here are the main components of this new model with their purpose:

 | Component       |Used by         | Purpose |
 |:-------------|:------------------|:------|